Andrew Sorrell: State Auditor of Alabama

-2026 Alabama Secretary of State campaign
+2026 elections

-On February 24, 2025, Sorrell told 1819 News that he would run for Alabama Secretary of State in 2026, seeking to succeed incumbent Wes Allen, who is running for lieutenant governor of Alabama.
+On February 24, 2025, Sorrell told 1819 News that he would run in the 2026 Alabama Secretary of State election, seeking the office of Alabama Secretary of State.
+The incumbent, Wes Allen, was instead running for lieutenant governor of Alabama.
+Shortly after candidate qualifying opened in January 2026, Sorrell announced that he would withdraw from the Secretary of State election, and would instead run for re-election to a second term as state auditor.

 Personal life

 Sorrell is married to his wife Hannah Sorrell, a real estate agent who was also a delegate to the 2020 Republican National Convention; they have two daughters and one son together and reside in Muscle Shoals, Alabama.
 Sorrell is a private pilot and an advanced scuba diver.